The Virtual Preceptors

 Our Passion

-Welcome to my midwifery practice!
-With 28 years of experience, I have had the honor of assisting in the birth of hundreds of babies and I'm deeply passionate about serving my community.
-I believe in nurturing the next generation of midwives and am proud to mentor aspiring professionals.
-If you're looking for guidance or an apprenticeship opportunity in midwery, I’m here to support you on your journey.
+With 28 years of experience, I have had the honor of assisting in the birth of nearly a 1000 of babies.
+I'm deeply passionate about serving my community.
+I believe in nurturing the next generation of midwives I am proud to mentor aspiring Midwife professionals.
+In our previous course, several student midwives who participated in this course found our discussions, and classes enhanced the education they were getting elsewhere.
+Many of our previous students have gone on to be successful midwives.
+If you're looking for guidance or an apprenticeship opportunity in midwifery, We are here to support you on your journey.

 The Problem